The best smartwatch in the world right now is... drum roll please... the Apple Watch Series 2.

 The best smartwatch for Android users

 If you're not willing to sell your soul to the Apple Cult, the Samsung Gear S3 is a very worthy competitor.
-This is the best smartwatch if you're an Android user, but, even in its third generation, it remains to be seen whether it can best the Apple Watch on iOS.
+This is the best smartwatch if you're an Android user, but, even in its third generation, it still remains to be seen whether it can best the Apple Watch on iOS.

-The circular screen is on par (in terms of PPI) with the Apple Watch, and the innovative rotating bezel and slick Tizen OS bests both WatchOS 3 and Android Wear.
-It'll work with any Android smartphone, and iPhone.
+The circular screen is on par with the Apple Watch, and the innovative rotating bezel and slick Tizen OS bests both WatchOS 3 and Android Wear.
+It'll work with most Android smartphones, and even iPhones.

 There are a couple of things that let the Gear S3 down.
 Mainly its lack of an ecosystem, the app store is still barren in comparison to Apple's.
 Secondly, it's chunky, and hard to picture the Gear S3 in Vogue, it's just not as fashionable as the Apple Watch (although, the Frontier version is much better than the Classic model).

 The pros far outweigh the cons however, and you won't be let down by the Samsung Gear S3.